abhisheks008/DL-Simplified/Framing the Future/Model/README.md

 ### 📢 **Conclusion**

-In conclusion, this project successfully implemented and trained a Convolutional LSTM (ConvLSTM) model for predicting future frames in Moving MNIST sequences.
-The model demonstrated good performance in capturing spatiotemporal dependencies and accurately predicting the next frames in the sequences.
+In conclusion, this project successfully implemented and trained multiple deep learning models for predicting future frames in Moving MNIST sequences.
+The Convolutional LSTM (ConvLSTM) model demonstrated superior performance in capturing spatiotemporal dependencies and accurately predicting the next frames in the sequences.

 ### ✒️ **Your Signature**